ChimeHQ/Chime/README.md

 - FB12094161: System Settings extension approval system does not appear to work
 - FB11716027: EXAppExtensionBrowserViewController duplicate apps
 - FB11748287: Static metadata for extension available in AppExtensionIdentity
-- FB14262567: Dupilcate entries for static libraries that link against SPM modules
+- FB14262567: Duplicate entries for static libraries that link against SPM modules

 ## Other Notable Projects